EdgeOne CLI

 After completing login, you can execute

-to view the info of the current logged-in account.
+edgeone whoami to view the current logged-in account info.

 3. Initializing

-After successful login, execute the initialization command to initialize the basic environment for Edgeone Pages in the project.
+After successfully logged in, execute the initialization command to initialize the basic environment for Edgeone Pages in the project.

 edgeone pages init